nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 To view more about listitem, [click here](#list-all-items).

 <blockquote style="background-color:#EAF5FF; color:#364253; border-color:#3399FF; padding: 2% 3%">
 📖  As per the previous example, John currently plans to sell Fried Rice.
 However, after asking his friends, he realized that no one wants to buy Fried Rice from a Chicken Rice stall.
-The menu currently looks like this: <br><br>
+The menu currently looks like this: </br></br>

 ![](https://i.imgur.com/V30OtYU.png)